 Tourist visas for Chile

-Nationals of some South American countries need only their national identity documents to enter Chile.
+Nationals of many South American countries need only their national identity documents to enter Chile.
 Citizens of countries that are not visa-exempt should contact the Chilean embassy in their home country for visa application requirements.

 Residence visas for Chile